SimchaWk/wwii_missions/README.md

    pip install -r requirements.txt
    ```

-4. Set up the database (you might need to change some settings):
+4. Set up the database (Not required, can be created by running the software):
    ```
    Use the relevant commands in CMD
-   Database name: nba_teams
+   Database name: wwii_missions
    ```

 5. Start the app: